 Including extensive first hand empirical data and pedagogical features such as vignettes, case studies, and further reading lists.
 This book will be of great use on upper level undergraduate, post graduate and MBA courses covering international/Chinese management and HRM as well as appealing to practitioners, students and scholars of Chinese Business, Asian Business and Human Resource Management.

-1. Introduction 2.
-Recruitment and Retention 3.
-Training and Development 4.
-Reward Strategy 5.
-Performance Management 6.
-Organizational Culture Management 7.
-Managing Diversity 8.
-Workers’ Representation and Voice 9.
+1. Managing Human Resources in China: evolving institutional environment and key issues 2.
+Recruitment, Retention and Staffing Policy 3.
+Human Capital, Training and Development 4.
+Performance Management 5.
+Pay Systems, Pay Gaps and Employer's Reward Systems 6.
+Equal Opportunity and Diversity Management 7.
+Workers’ Representation and Voice 8.
+Employment Laws and Regulations 9.
 Leadership and Management Development 10.
-Strategic Human Resource Management: Progress and Prospect
+Strategic Human Resource Management - Progress and Prospect